jiwanlimbu/About-Me----Resume/README.md

 # About-Me----Resume
-I am a post-grad student at The University of Texas at San Antonio(UTSA).
+I am a post-grad student at The University of Texas at San Antonio (UTSA).
 <br /> I come from Nepal.
 A mountaneous country where less than 40% of people have college education.
-With hopes, dreams and bit more determination I am fortunate to have higher education in the US.
+With hopes, dreams and bit more determination I am fortunate to have pursuing higher education in the US.
 <br />
 My goal in life is to learn and share the knowledge to make this world a better place.
 I believe everyone should get the privilege of education.
 I also believe that science and technology should not be an option for it will make us understand everything, living or dead, around us.
 <br />